-◦Seniors who have donated six times or more have made the difference in the lives of over 18 hospital patients.
+- Seniors who have donated six life saving blood products or more have made the difference in the lives of over 18 hospital patients.

-◦Being able to donate blood is a rite of passage from the free-spirited teen years, to becoming an adult and demonstrating their commitment to community and social responsibility.
+- Blood donation is a rite of passage.
+From the free-spirited teen years, to becoming an adult, our Red Cord Senios have demonstrated their commitment to community and social responsibility.